sandbox-bio/sandbox.bio/app/src/tutorials/samtools-intro/steps/Step6.md

 <Execute command={"samtools view sample.sorted.bam | head -n 5"} />

 For each read, can you identify where in the genome the read landed?
 With what mapping quality?
-Can you parse what the SAM flags mean? (use <Execute command={"samtools flags"} inline={true} />)
+Can you parse what the SAM flags mean? (use <Execute command={"samtools flags"} inline />)

 Finally, let's visualize the alignments: <button class="btn btn-sm btn-primary" on:click={() => isOpen = !isOpen}>Launch IGV</button>